Jcoob33/312_Final/README.md

 - **Ensure SSH Key Permissions**: Set the correct permissions for the SSH private key: `chmod 400 terraform/minecraft-key.pem`.

 ## Diagram of the Major Steps in the Pipeline
+  -First all the depencies need to be downloaded after that the terrraform script can be ran to set up the ec2 instance.
+Following the succesful setup of the ec2 instance the playbook can be ran to configure the minecraft server.
+Once the server is configured all there is left to do is to connect.

 ```mermaid
 graph TD;